 Pump stations run 24 hours a day, 7 days a week.
 The function of the stations may go unnoticed, but they play an essential role in protecting public health and our environment.

-The project is expected to cost approximately $4.4 million and will be funded in part by the American Rescue Plan, which provided federal coronavirus relief funding to Atlantic County Government that included allocations for water and sewer investments.
+The project is expected to cost approximately $4.4 million and is funded in part by the American Rescue Plan, which provided federal coronavirus relief funding to Atlantic County Government that included allocations for water and sewer investments.